-In spite of having recently purchased Roku, we are saving our VCR and a Television that has its own VCR.
+In spite of having recently purchased Roku, we are keeping our VCR and an ancient tv set that has its own VCR.
 One of us firmly believes we may need it one day.

-I, on the other hand, methodically whittled down my assortment of vases.
-I kept only the fifty that are unique, organized by size, shape and color, stored out of sight in their own armoire.
+I, on the other hand, methodically whittled down my assortment of vases and kept only the fifty that are unique.
+Organized by size, shape, and color, stored out of sight in their own armoire.
 I call my stuff collectibles; his treasures defy definition.